Part II · The Personal Scale · What am I? How should I live?

 For any agent (D7), Lucidity (D5, clarity / awakening) is more worthy of pursuit than Obscuration (D6, ignorance / evasion).

-Note: E1 is an existential commitment, not a logical proof.
-The grounds for accepting are experiential: reflect on the moments you most treasure, the joy of deep understanding, the self-respect of facing difficulty without fleeing.
-Are they not all related to lucidity?
-A value premise that claims logical proof collapses when the flaw is exposed; one that honestly marks itself as existential commitment builds its strength on experiential resonance3.
-The arbitrariness objection (a different existential commitment could yield a different ethics) is acknowledged and steelmanned in XVII.2 Objection II.
+Note: E1 is an existential commitment.
+Its grounds are experiential: deep understanding, the self-respect of facing difficulty, the memory of moments when clarity mattered more than comfort.
+A value premise that pretends to be logically proven collapses when the proof fails; one that names itself as commitment can stand on resonance3.
+The arbitrariness objection is acknowledged and steelmanned in XVII.2 Objection II.

-Scholium: Each person’s experiential inventory differs, yet a recurring pattern emerges: your deepest regrets tend not to be about doing something wrong, but about choosing to close your eyes when you could have seen.
+Each person’s inventory of experience differs, yet a pattern recurs: your deepest regrets tend not to be about doing something wrong, but about the moments you could have seen and chose to close your eyes instead.
 Lucidity does not guarantee happiness, but obscuration almost always guarantees a particular kind of emptiness.
-If your experience confirms this, then E1 is already operating in your life, regardless of whether you accept its name.
+If your own experience confirms this, then E1 is already operating in your life, whether or not you accept its name.

 Example: You discover that a close friend has been lying to you for months.
-The truth is painful.
-You could choose not to investigate further, to preserve the comfortable version.
-Most people have been at this crossroads.
-Notice: the version of you that chooses to see, even though it hurts, is the version you respect more afterward.
+The truth is painful, and you could choose not to investigate further, to preserve the comfortable version.
+Most of us have stood at this crossroads.
+Notice what happens afterward: the version of you that chose to see, even though it hurt, is the version you respect more.
 That is E1 operating before you ever name it.
 The axiom does not ask you to seek pain; it asks you to notice that you already prefer clarity to comfortable blindness, and to take that preference seriously as a starting point for ethics.

 Experience (D9) possesses intrinsic value, not because of what it produces, but because it is a unique, irreducible dimension of Tao’s unfolding (Postulate 5).